Rental Application Forms: What to Include & Free Templates

 - Which church do you attend?

 Refrain from including questions that may disclose such tenant characteristics.
 There are a few circumstances where Fair Housing Laws don’t apply.
-The laws don’t apply if a tenant is applying to an owner-occupied building with four or fewer units, a single-family home sold or rented by the owner without an agent, or housing operated by religious organizations or private clubs with occupancy limited to its members.
+The laws don’t apply if a tenant applies to an owner-occupied building with four or fewer units, a single-family home sold or rented by the owner without an agent, or housing operated by religious organizations or private clubs with occupancy limited to its members.

 Rental Application Providers